genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This script starts a Genesis process.
 It takes a single positional argument:

-`<process name>` and an optional argument '--dump'", to ensure console output is shown on screen (useful for debugging).
+`<process name>` and an optional argument '--dump', to ensure console output is shown on screen (useful for debugging).

 ### Syntax